-Additionally, while this study has examined the role of collaboration in supporting the development of high school CRS courses, future research could further explore the two-way flow of benefits from social networks.
-Specifically, how does partnership capital from college readiness reforms also inform postsecondary improvement?
+In addition, while this study has examined the role of collaboration in supporting the development of high school CRS courses, future research could further explore the two-way flow of benefits from social networks.
+Specifically, how does partnership capital from college readiness reforms also inform post-secondary improvement?
 For example, Title I schools may have developed strategies for supporting disadvantaged students that could inform the teaching expertise of college faculty.
-Research by those such as Penuel and colleagues (2009) suggests that educators' perceptions of the value of resources and expertise from their interactions is a key determinant of the strength of social networks; therefore, it is important to understand the benefits of college-readiness collaborations to both K-12 and postsecondary educators.
-Policy state departments of education can help by clearly identifying priorities, providing human and financial resources to support partnerships, and aligning accountability systems to prioritize desired outcomes.
-The state also might facilitate cooperation by providing information about relevant local contacts and delegating responsibility for initiating partnerships.
-Educators at the local level should also consider that state support alone is not sufficient to promote collaboration.
-Colleges, districts, and schools need to provide leadership, generate buy-in among constituents, and make resources available to satisfy these additive if not competing requirements.
-They must also facilitate opportunities for collaboration to help educators develop the social ties needed to gain access to the resources and expertise needed for successful implementation.
+Research by those such as Penuel and colleagues (2009) suggests that educators' perceptions of the value of resources and expertise from their interactions is a key determinant of the strength of social networks; therefore, it is important to understand the benefits of college readiness collaborations to both K-12 and postsecondary educators.

-Implications
+Policy Implications